Bartlesville Radio » News » BPD Police Chief, Barnsdall Officer Receive GLMHC Honor

 Two members of local law enforcement received awards from Grand Lake Mental Health Center at the Bartlesville Police Department's Conference Room on Wednesday afternoon.

-GLMHC CEO Larry Smith presented Bartlesville Police Chief Tracy Roles the inaugural Law Enforcement Administration of the Year award.
+GLMHC CEO Larry Smith presented Bartlesville Police Chief Tracy Roles with the inaugural Law Enforcement Administration of the Year award.
 Smith gave Barnsdall Police Officer Rick Harper the inaugural Officer of the Year award.

 Pictured from left to right: Bartlesville Police Chief Tracy Roles, GLMHC CEO Larry Smith, Barnsdall Officer Rick Harper, and retired BPD Sergeant and GLMHC's Law Enforcement Engagement Officer Jim Warring.